djbristow/RAILS/README.md

   - ISLS – (in planning) IoT Subscriber Location Services subscribes to topics that provide location information i.e. IR Sensors and RFID sensors
   - ISTS – (in development) IoT Subscriber Turnout Services subscribes to turnout switch closures and pushes them via a web-socket to the MRLM component
   - IPTS – (in development) IoT Publisher Turnout Services publishes turnout commands to a Turnout Controller
+  - ISMS - IoT Subscriber Micro Services subscribes to micros and adds or updates micros collection in RAILS
 - GUI applications that provide users access to RAILS
   - RSRM – the Rolling Stock RFID Manager allows a user to match a RFID value to a rolling stock road name and number
   - MRIM – the Model Railroad Inventory Manager allows a user to create, update and delete model railroad assets, such as rolling stock